Conditions of application

 Each program should have a team of organizers consisting of 2-5 researchers.

-- The main organizer (proposer of the program) must be under 35 years of age, or, must have completed their final academic degree within the past 10 years.
+- The main organizer (proposer of the program) must have completed their final academic degree within the past 10 years.

 - The main organizer must be a researcher working at Tohoku University (at the time of application).